This is how Aston Martin Red Bull Racing uses real time analytics

 Mobile data centre by the race track

 The team does not need to do very many complex calculations by the race track, even though there is a mobile data centre next to the track.
-It has an MPLS connection and the XenDesktop virtualization system from Citrix.
-All complex analysis is done at the Red Bull data centre in the UK, where in the past year the hyperconverged infrastructure SimpliVity from HPE has been used.
+It has an MPLS connection and the XenDesktop virtualisation system from Citrix.
+All complex analysis is done at the Aston Martin Red Bull Racing teams data centre in the UK, where in the past year the hyperconverged infrastructure SimpliVity from HPE has been used.

-Neil Bailey, head of IT infrastructure at Red Bull Racing, stresses the importance of infrastructure:
+Neil Bailey, head of IT infrastructure at Aston Martin Red Bull Racing, stresses the importance of the infrastructure:

-”The system affects how fast we can react and thus how fast we can make changes to improve the performance of the car.
-The cars aren’t just delicate machines driven by top athletes like Max Verstappen, they’re also high-tech platforms which, during every racing weekend, generate around 400 GB of data, which the team needs to analyze as soon as possible.
-Based on these real-time analytics, critical decisions need to be made very quickly, for example, whether a depot step is needed.”
+”The system affects how fast we can react and thus, how quickly we can make changes to improve the performance of the car.
+The cars are not just delicate machines driven by top athletes like Max Verstappen.
+They are also high-tech platforms which, during every racing weekend, generate around 400 GB of data, which the team needs to analyse as soon as possible.
+Based on these real-time analytics, critical decisions need to be made very quickly; for example, whether a depot step is necessary.”

 30,000 changes each year

-The stable used to manage this from the UK, using different traditional virtualized servers and infrastructure of virtual computers.
+The team used to manage this from the UK, using different traditional virtualised servers and infrastructure of virtual computers.
 In all-around 500 virtual machines on various types of hardware.
 This made for a fragmented and divided system where around 50 TB of data were circulating.
-This, in turn, leads to delays for the software engineers at the virtual computers, but Red Bull Racing relies on a fast and responsive infrastructure for its F1 calculations.
+This, in turn, leads to delays for the software engineers at the virtual computers, but Aston Martin Red Bull Racing relies on a fast and responsive infrastructure for its F1 calculations.

 ”All our cars are prototypes that are being continuously developed and subject to around 30,000 changes each year.
-It is extremely important that we have an infrastructure that is very flexible to meet the needs of our engineers and the ever-changing demands that they are facing,” says Matt Cadieux.
+It is crucial that we have a very flexible infrastructure.
+It must meet the needs of our engineers and the ever-changing demands that they are facing,” says Matt Cadieux.

 ”Because every new year comes with new competition challenges, technical improvements and changes in the F1 rules.
 So if you want to be successful in this sport, you need the right IT infrastructure.”